Musée Pointe-à-Callière | Montreal

-To tell the story of Montreal’s birthplace
+To tell the story of the city’s origin

 CLIENT: Cité d’archéologie et d’histoire de Montréal

 DATE : Mai 2017

 OVERALL CONSTRUCTION : 29M$

 In order to be able to highlight the remains, a meticulous work was carried out with the project team to develop an LED lighting solution that would not affect the remains encapsulated under a glass floor.
 The challenge was to find a solution that would allow the remains to be seen without drying them out and accelerate their degradation caused by the long-term heat release from the appliances.
 Particular attention has been paid to the fine integration of infrastructures for both the collector and the fort.
 One of the challenges was the integration of services under the collector bridge, which is a floodplain.